Texas Christian University

 AI and ML for Cybersecurity

-• Investigate the effectiveness of ML algorithms and LLMs for phishing email and phishing URL detection.
+• Investigating the effectiveness of ML algorithms and LLMs for phishing email and phishing URL detection.

 AI for Education